reactivemarbles/DynamicData/README.md

                  //more operations...
                 .Subscribe(changeSet=>//do something with the result)
 ```
-Oh and I forgot to say, ```TradeProxy``` is disposable and DisposeMany() ensures and items are disposed when no longer part of the stream.
+Oh and I forgot to say, ```TradeProxy``` is disposable and DisposeMany() ensures items are disposed when no longer part of the stream.

 ### Ok I'll give it a go